Resources/Guides/Advanced

 • LCP budget for tags: Tags should add no more than 500ms to LCP.
 If your total LCP target is 2.5 seconds, your first-party code gets 2 seconds and tags get 500ms.

 Review the budget monthly.
 When a new tag is proposed, check if it fits within the budget.
 If it does not, something else must be removed or deferred to make room.
+Make the tag-owner sign off in writing.
+The discipline is worth more than the document.

 Start Free Trial →